Crocodile oil: History

-Crocodile oil was also used by Indian Medicine in the 19th century mentions the use of crocodile oil due to the oil natural properties for treatment of burns.
-They reported other uses of crocodile such as its fat, meat, and skin.
-Crocodile oil use in India is recorded in numerous other journals, more specifically, the oil is prepared by the Sanif tribe who eats crocodile fat, located in Panjab.
+Crocodile oil was also used by Indian Ayurveda medicine in the nineteenth century for treatment of burns.
+Crocodile oil use in India is recorded in other journals, specifically, the oil is prepared by the Sanif tribe of the Punjab, who eat crocodile fat.
 They state crocodile oil contains larger amounts of "solidifiable fat" than any fish oil.
 The journal also mentions the oil to be procurable in abundance in Agra.
-Similarly, a journal from the University of Illinois, published by Royal Society of Arts in 1879 discussed the commercial value of crocodile oil as well as how the oil was used in the 19th century specifically in Agra, India.
-A Western researcher examined that crocodile oil contained larger proportion of solid fat either cod liver or fish oils.
+Similarly, a journal published by Royal Society of Arts in 1879 discussed the commercial value of crocodile oil as well as how the oil was used in the nineteenth century specifically in Agra, India.
+A Western researcher determined that crocodile oil contained a larger proportion of solid fat either cod liver or fish oils.
 They softened the quality of various animal oils on leather and found leather treated with crocodile oil remained stiffer compared to other natural oils.
 Melted fat of crocodile or crocodile oil was also recorded to be used for "gastric obstructions".
-In addition, a journal dated in 1886 also refers to the use of crocodile oil in Germany for leather dressing, prepared in Punjaub and solidified at 33 degrees.
+Nature, in 1886, refers to the use of crocodile oil in Germany for leather dressing, prepared in Punjab and solidified at 33 degrees.

-Chinese traditional medicine as well as Southeast Asian medicine uses crocodile oil and products as ointments for burns and scalds.
+Chinese traditional medicine as well as Southeast Asian traditional medicine uses crocodile oil and products as ointments for burns and scalds.
 A study tested burn wound-healing efficacy of crocodile oil through a Chinese herbal medicine called crocodile oil burn ointment, consisting of crocodile oil, natural mineral and extraction of other herbal medicines by employing second-degree burns in rats and found crocodile oil enhances burn wound healing capabilities.
 Chinese traditional medicine uses the oil of crocodiles for other conditions such as bronchitis, allergy, skin problems, high blood pressure, and cancer.
 Crocodile oil is also prescribed to treat burns, skin ulcers and cancer, coughs, and asthma in Madagascar.
 There is also evidence of crocodile oil being used traditionally in South Africa for skin condition treatments for eczema and rashes and for promoting wound healing.
 Crocodile oil is used in Mexico for treatment of illnesses such as asthma, emphysema, and influenza.

 Composition

-The following table provides information about the composition of the fatty acids in crocodile oil:
+The following tables provides information about the composition of the fatty acids in crocodile oil, a more recent and detailed table can be found in Ngernjan et al.:

 The table below compares acid in crocodile oil and human skin oil:

-According to Venter, the composition of Fatty acids in crocodile oil compared those found in human skin oil indicated that the Palmitoleic acid (6%), oleic acid (39%), and linoleic acid (20%) in crocodile oil showed higher percentage than in human skin oil.
+According to Venter, the composition of fatty acids in crocodile oil compared those found in human skin oil indicated that the palmitoleic acid (6%), oleic acid (39%), and linoleic acid (20%) in crocodile oil showed higher percentage than in human skin oil.